vedvkandge2000/Blog-Project/README.md

 # Blog-Project

 This is a Simple Blog Project By using node.js,express.js,ejs.
 The main features are user authentication and you can update the post.
+Also with great user authentication and password reset using gmail.

 ## Getting Started